Daniella Monet: Early life

-Daniella Monet Zuvic was born on March 1, 1989, in West Hills, California.
-She is of Chilean, Croatian, and Italian descent.
-She has a brother named Mario.
+Daniella Monet Zuvic was born in West Hills, California.
+Her father is of Chilean descent with Croatian and Spanish ancestry while her mother is of Italian descent.
+She has one brother, Mario Zuvic.

 Career

 In 2003, Monet had a recurring role on the NBC drama series American Dreams.
 Monet landed a recurring role on the ABC sitcom 8 Simple Rules as Missy Keinfield, Rory's love interest in the second season.
 She has a sister, Sissy (Elena Lyons), who likes C.J..
-She was eventually cast as Megan Kleinman in the CBS short-lived sitcom Listen Up! where she starred alongside Jason Alexander.
-She - along with Taylor Momsen and Miley Cyrus, the latter eventually winning the role - was one of the final three contenders for the lead role in Hannah Montana.
+She was eventually cast as Megan Kleinman in the CBS short-lived sitcom Listen Up.

+Monet, along with Taylor Momsen and Miley Cyrus, the latter eventually winning the role, was one of the final three contenders for the lead role in Hannah Montana.
 She also guest-starred on Zoey 101 appearing in three episodes from 2006 to 2007.
-She also appeared in the 2010 film Simon Says and in the 2007 films Nancy Drew and Taking Five.
+Monet also appeared in the 2010 film Simon Says and in the 2007 films Nancy Drew and Taking Five.

 From 2010 to 2013, Monet starred in the Nickelodeon comedy series Victorious as Trina Vega, the elder sister of Victoria Justice's Tori Vega and a fellow student of Hollywood Arts that has no talent and is described as "weird" and "annoying".
 She also replaced Jennette McCurdy as the character Bertha in Fred 2: Night of the Living Fred, Fred 3: Camp Fred and Fred: The Show.

 Monet hosted a Nickelodeon sketch comedy reality series called AwesomenessTV that premiered July 1, 2013, but the show was cancelled after 2 seasons in 2015.
 It is transplanted from YouTube clips adding new material.
 Segments included character sketches, celebrity satires, and parody music videos.
 She also hosted the Nickelodeon game show Paradise Run from 2016 to 2018.